FranciscoMoretti/site/content/tag/vs-code.md

 ## What is VS Code? 🤔

 VS Code, short for Visual Studio Code, is a lightweight yet powerful integrated development environment (IDE) designed for web developers.
-Created by Microsoft, it has quickly gained popularity among developers due to its extensibility, flexibility, and rich feature set.
+Created by Microsoft, it has quickly gained popularity among developers due to its **extensibility**, **flexibility**, and **features**.
 Whether you're a beginner or an experienced developer, VS Code offers a range of tools and functionalities to make your coding experience more enjoyable and efficient.

 ## Why Choose VS Code for Web Development? 🌟